-7.3.28 CPS Cymru Wales is one of 13 regional divisions of the CPS, and the CPS recognises Wales's "unique identity".
+7.3.21 CPS Cymru Wales is one of 13 regional divisions of the CPS, and the CPS recognises Wales's "unique identity".
 Administratively CPS Cymru Wales is largely self-contained.
-However, there can be no difference in prosecution policy between Wales and England, and we accept that, so long as the criminal law is not devolved, there is little case for the devolution of prosecution policy Prosecution of offenders is not just a matter for the Crown Prosecution Service (CPS), but oncealso the police.
-When policing has been devolved, the case for devolving responsibility for other aspects of the prosecution of offenders should be considered, including the CPS.
-However in practice the CPS works very closely with the court service and judiciary, so it may be difficult to fully devolve the CPS in isolation from the court service.
+However, there can be no difference in prosecution policy between Wales and England, and we accept that, so long as the criminal law is not devolved, there is little case for the devolution of prosecution policy-.
 If criminal law is in future devolved, then the case for a separate prosecution service in Wales, as in Scotland and Northern Ireland, is a strong one.